 CIVIC translates what it learns into recommendations for political action and reforms that policy and decision-makers, including UN peacekeeping personnel, UN Secretariat officials, and UN Member States, can take forward.
 For example, at the international-level, we have a track record of influencing the negotiations of peacekeeping mandates and budgets as well as UN peacekeeping policies and practices, strategic reviews of missions, and broader peacekeeping reform initiatives that have been introduced by the Secretary-General and Member States.
 Our primary vehicles for awareness-raising and influencing include reports and policy briefs, public and private advocacy, and meetings, events, and workshops.

 CIVIC’s Peacekeeping Program seeks to strengthen the ability of peacekeeping operations to protect civilians by contributing to six objectives:

 - The protection of civilians remains a priority for UN peacekeeping missions.

-- Mission planning and decision-making is often disconnected from assessments of threats to civilians;
+- Mission planning and decision-making is linked to assessments of threats to civilians.

-- Communities at risk of violence are not adequately or effectively engaged in mission strategies developed to protect them.
+- Communities at risk of violence are safely and effectively engaged in mission planning and activities to protect civilians.